mrl-hsl/Soccer-Robot-Playground/README.md

 # Introduction

   Soccer Robot Playground is a simulation of world model which includes two section of grounds.

   - Real World :
-    - in this scope , program display the soccer field with an agent (a robot sample) inside it. field's coordinate is based on RoboCup soccer humanoid league laws 2022.
+    - in this scope , program display the soccer field with an agent (a robot sample) inside it.\
+    Field's coordinate is based on RoboCup soccer humanoid league laws 2022 and the agent is surrounded by a border that consist the absolute playground area.

   - Model World